taliesinpenbardd/install-almalinux/README.md

 ## First steps

-You might wanna install `curl` to download the installer:
+You might wanna install `git` to clone the script:

 ```
-dnf install -y curl
+dnf install -y git
 ```

 If needed, you can set your keyboard to the right configuration: